 At the viewpoint, located on the eastern roadside, the wide green vista spreads down before you and away to the valley and rice terraces on the opposite side.
 Afternoons are even more dramatic for photographers wishing to capture the scenery.

-Good to Know about Tegallalang Handicraft Centre
+Good to know about Tegallalang Handicraft Centre

-The farmer who owns the land sells young coconut drinks and woven hats made from coconut leaves.
-It is also common sight to see him posing on the grassy ledge then approaching photographers for a small fee.
+The farmer who owns the land around here sells young coconut drinks and woven hats made from coconut leaves.
+It’s common to see him posing on the grassy ledge, then approaching photographers for a small fee.